 1. The Bahamas

-Home to crystal-blue waters, sprawling beaches, luxurious resorts, and tons of exciting activities, the Bahamas are undoubtedly one of the top family-friendly Caribbean islands to visit.
+Home to crystal-blue waters, sprawling beaches, luxurious resorts, and many exciting activities, the Bahamas are undoubtedly one of the top family-friendly Caribbean islands.
 Because of its proximity to the United States and ample amount of kid-friendly things to do, the Bahamas are one of the world’s most popular family destinations.
 Go swimming with dolphins, check out the museums, or take a boat trip to see the swimming pigs on Pig Beach.
 The kids go crazy for those pigs!

 Where to Stay in the Bahamas